imagej/imagej.github.io/_pages/plugins/distance-analysis.md

 ## Installation

-Download and copy the following jar in your plugins folder [Diana\_1.48.jar](https://drive.google.com/open?id=1aODVyqRjmU53wEM52lfLM74Yn9GP9PBl)
+Download and copy the following jar in your plugins folder [Diana\_1.49.jar](https://drive.google.com/file/d/1MSeTXcHLEmkxD6m7y1mNhBrIlHUN95S7)

 You have also to manually download and copy into your plugins directory the [3D ImageJ Suite](https://mcib3d.frama.io/3d-suite-imagej/).

-*Note that this version works only with 3D ImageJ library [mcib3d-core3.94.jar](https://drive.google.com/open?id=1a83KAeDEcCk0Lio3xXebd7Fxk83cTjy-) and upper!*
+*Note that this version works only with the 3D ImageJ library [mcib3d-core4.0.1.jar] and upper!*

 ## Citation